aramatsolrac/fancyItalianRestaurant/README.md

 # Fancy Italian Restaurant

-It's a single-page website to show the menu of the italian restaurant.
+It's a single-page website to show the menu of the Italian restaurant.

 ## Table of contents